fishcus/KAP-manual/en/operation/hadoop_queue.en.md

 ## YARN Queue Configuration

 In the case of multiple-tenants environment, to securely share a large cluster, each tenant needs to have allocated resources in a timely manner under constraints of allocated capacities.
-With the assumption that each tenant owns a separate project in KAP, to achieve computing resources allocation and separation, each project can be configured to use different YARN queue.
+With the assumption that each tenant owns a separate project in Kyligence Enterprise, to achieve computing resources allocation and separation, each project can be configured to use different YARN queue.

 To achieve this, first, you need to create a new YARN capacity scheduler queue.
-By default, job sent out by KAP will go to default YARN queue.
+By default, job sent out by Kyligence Enterprise will go to default YARN queue.

 In the screenshot below, a new YARN queue `learn_kylin` has been set up.

 ![](images/hadoop_queue/1.png)

-Then you may configure the YARN queue to be used in KAP
+Then you may configure the YARN queue to be used in Kyligence Enterprise

-1. In KAP, go to project setting page, choose the project you are intended to switch the queue.
+1. In Kyligence Enterprise, go to project setting page, choose the project you are intended to switch the queue.
 2. Edit the page and click `+property` to add key value pair as shown below.

 ![](images/hadoop_queue/2_1.png)